How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 - Define and apply theme using createTheme + ThemeProvider

-- Only these 3 items can be set in the theme:
+- Only these 3 things can be set in the theme:

 1) palette (primary/secondary/background/text/divider, etc.)